On some geometric properties of quasi-product production models: Quasi-product production models

 for $(x_1,\ldots,x_n)\in\mathbb{R}^n_+$ and $1\leq i\neq j\leq n$.

 We remark that B.-Y. Chen \cite{CH} has completely classified homogeneous production functions which satisfy the CES property, generalizing to an arbitrary number of inputs an earlier result of L. Losonczi \cite{LL} for two inputs.
 Moreover, the classification has been later extended to the classes of quasi-sum and homothetic production functions in \cite{CH5,CH6}.
-We note that quasi-sum production functions are of great interest because they appear as solutions to the general bisymmetry equation, being related to the problem of consistent aggregation \cite{AM}.
+We remark that quasi-sum production functions are of special interest, they arise in a natural way in the problem of consistent aggregation \cite{AM}.
 On the other hand, A. Mihai, M.E.
 Aydin and M. Erg\"{u}t classified quasi-sum and quasi-product production functions by their Allen determinants \cite{AE2,AMih}.